-In addition to any other remedies provided by this Code or State law, there is hereby imposed the following civil penalty for each violation of this chapter and/or each violation of building, plumbing, electrical, or other similar structural, health and safety, or zoning requirements as a result of, or to facilitate, the violation of this chapter, as imposed by the enforcing officer:
+In addition to any other remedies provided by this Code or State law, there is hereby imposed the following civil penalty for each violation of this chapter and/or each violation of building, plumbing, electrical, or other similar structural, health and safety, or zoning requirements as a result of, or to facilitate, unlicensed cultivation, manufacturing, processing, distribution, or retail sale of cannabis for which a license is required, as imposed by the enforcing officer:

-(a) Up to five thousand dollars ($5,000.00) per day per violation for each day that the violation continues.
+(a) Where a reasonable period of time to correct or remedy the violation prior to imposition of the penalty has been provided, up to five thousand dollars ($5,000.00) per day per violation for each day that the violation continues.

 (b) The enforcing officer shall have the sole and exclusive discretion to impose the civil penalties set forth in this section.
 The enforcing officer shall not impose a penalty set forth in this section, unless the enforcing officer's department has established a written policy setting forth how civil penalties are determined.
 Such policy may take into account the facts and circumstances of the violation including, but not limited to, whether or not the violation poses a threat to human health, safety or to the environment; the seriousness or gravity of the violation; the length of time the violation has existed; the culpability of the person in violation or the willfulness of the violation; the sophistication of the persons creating or causing the violation; the extent of the violation and its effect on adjoining properties; attempts, if any, to comply with the applicable ordinances; and any other information which might be relevant to the determination of penalty to be imposed by this section.

 (c) Immediate imposition of penalty or fine.

-Pursuant to Government Code Section 53069.4(a)(2)(8), or as that section may be amended from time to time, the enforcing officer may immediately impose the civil penalty set forth under subsection (a).
+Pursuant to Government Code Section 53069.4(a)(2)(B), or as that section may be amended from time to time, the enforcing officer may immediately impose a civil penalty for the violation of zoning restrictions or building, plumbing, electrical or other similar structural, or health and safety requirements if the violation exists as a result of, or to facilitate, the unlicensed cultivation, manufacturing, processing, distribution, or retail sale of cannabis for which a license is required.
+When civil penalties are immediately imposed the penalties shall be limited up to one thousand dollars ($1,000.00) per day per violation, not to exceed ten thousand dollars ($10,000.00) per day, for each day the violation(s) continues.

+A civil penalty imposed under this subsection shall be imposed upon the property owner and, if any, upon each owner of the occupant business entity engaging in unlicensed commercial cannabis activity.
+The property owner and each owner of the occupant business entity, if any, shall be held jointly and severally liable for the civil penalty.
 If the Responsible party abates the nuisance or violation within the voluntary time period provided on the notice to abate, the director of the enforcing Department may cancel the civil penalty.

-(d) Exception to Immediate Imposition of penalty or fine.
-Pursuant to Government Code Section 53069.4(a)(2)(C) prior to the imposition of administrative fines or penalties, the enforcing officer shall provide for a reasonable period of time, no longer than five (5) days from the time and date of notice, to correct the violation after considering the circumstances of the case, if all of the following are true:
+Exception to immediate imposition of penalty or fine.
+Pursuant to Government Code Section 53069.4(a)(2)(E) prior to the imposition of administrative fines or penalties, the enforcing officer shall provide for a reasonable period of time, no longer than five (5) days from the time and date of notice, to correct the violation after considering the circumstances of the case, if all of the following are true:

-(1) A tenant is in possession of the property that is the subject of the administrative action.
+(i) A tenant is in possession of the property that is the subject of the administrative action.

-(2) The rental property owner or agent can provide evidence that the rental or lease agreement prohibits the cultivation of cannabis.
+(ii) The rental property owner or agent can provide evidence that the rental or lease agreement prohibits commercial cannabis activity.